Oil Cleansing Method

 1. – Triclosan

 Thankfully, the FDA recently banned the use of this chemical (and 18 others) in hand and body washes.
-Furthermore, the FDA says that there’s no evidence antibacterial soaps are any more effective than other soaps at effectively cleaning hands.
+Furthermore, the FDA says that there’s no evidence that antibacterial soaps are any more effective than other soaps at effectively cleaning hands.
 Worse yet, the chemicals in antibacterial soaps could pose a variety of health problems.
 One important detail to mention here is that this ban only applies to consumer products.

 2. – Parabens